 1130 E Corolla Village Rd

 Looking for the best things to do in Corolla NC when it rains?
 Whether its a rainy day or you want some respite from the heat, head to the Corolla Wild Horse Museum.
 It’s one of the best indoor activities in Corolla NC.

 The museum details the history of the Colonial Spanish Mustangs inhabiting the islands for nearly 500 years.

 Donations fund the museum, and all of the proceeds go to the Corolla Wild Horse Fund.
 This fund helps to care for the horses in the event of medical intervention and so much more!

 Note that the Corolla Wild Horse Fund is the only official and non-profit designated to protect the wild horses of the Outer Banks.
-If you want to support the wild horses, feel free to donate or inquire for more educational material on their website.
+If you want to support the wild horses, feel free to donate or inquire for more educational material and wild horse tours on their website.